anderson89marques/swift-study/README.md

 // with is the external name of the argument and
 // value is the internal name of the argument
 // Function can contain other functions
-// Inner Functions can`t called externally
-func doSomethingComplicated(with value: Int) -> Int {
+// Inner Functions can`t be called externally func doSomethingComplicated(with value: Int) -> Int {
     func mainLogic(value: Int) -> Int {
         value + 2